ser511/newtest2/README.md

-# still trying to figure out to connect to git so Im going to do this again
+# I have finally connected this I hope you see this on git hub

-second line lets see if this will work!
+This is gonna be pretty cool

 ## Subheader
-doing pretty good so far no tusre why this isnt modifying
+doing pretty good